deeprajsingh003/deeprajsingh003/README.md

 ### Projects
 As of now most of my repositories are based on **guided academic projects** and **capstone assignments**, which I have:
 - Executed independently
-- Customized with my own data or parameters
+- Customized with my own data & parameters
 - Cleaned up & documented for clarity

 Examples include: